Written by: MediHealth PRO Editorial Team

 Toddlers with ADHD-like behaviors often swing quickly from joy to frustration.
 Sensory play helps them practice their “internal brakes.”

-Try these sensory play activities at home:
+Try these at home:

 - Bubble Breathing: Blow bubbles together.
 Encourage slow, deep breaths to make “giant bubbles.”
 This is a physical way to practice calming the nervous system.